-Hands down, the best fish taco sauce you’ll ever make, and so easy to whip up at home with your favorite herbs and spices.
+Hands down, the best fish taco sauce recipe you’ll ever make, and so easy to whip up at home with your favorite herbs and spices.
+Learn how to make fish taco sauce and the secrets that make it so delicious!

 Years and years ago, I came across a recipe for San Diego fish tacos and fish taco sauce.
 It was good.
 They sure have a way with fish tacos, those San Diegoans.
 But, I lost the recipe and have forgotten how to authentically prepare the fish.